davidmayr/CraftFlowers/README.md

 # About the Code

-The Developer said that he doesn't have the original Code anymore so I had to decompile it.
+The Developer said that he doesn't have the original Code anymore, so I had to decompile it.
-Look at i-am-allowed.png.
-I am allowed to do this.

-Most of the Code is the original Code or not properly formatted.
-Please don't use this to judge my Code-Style 🙃
-The Plugin works for now.
-If you have any issues please create a Github Issue.
+With Version 1.0.0 I have redone almost every line of this plugin.